The Pareto Principle or '80-20 Rule' (among other variant names) is surely one of the simplest and most powerful management tools on the planet.

-For example, consider an organisation which persists in directing its activities equally across its entire product range when perhaps 95% of its profits derive from just 10% of the products, and/or perhaps a mere 2% of its profits come from 60% of its product range.
-Imagine the wasted effort...
-Instead, by carrying out a quick simple 'Pareto analysis' and discovering these statistics, the decision-makers could see at a glance clearly where to direct their efforts, and probably too could see a whole lot of products that could be discontinued.
-The same effect can be seen in markets, services, product content, resources, etc; indeed any situation where an 'output:input' or 'effect:cause' relationship exists.
+Another example would be, consider an organisation which persists in directing its activities equally across its entire product range when perhaps 95% of its profits derive from just 10% of the products, and/or perhaps a mere 2% of its profits come from 60% of its product range.
+Imagine the wasted effort.

 There is no fixed process or method for using the Pareto theory.

-Here are some examples of different ways to use it.
+Here are some examples of different areas and ways to use it.
 There are very many more.

 1. Sales/Selling example

-Sales-people and selling organizations usually approach potential customers with different offerings.
+- Sales-people and selling organisations usually approach potential customers with different offerings.
 These offerings probably have different rates of success.
-But typically sellers do not understand these variances, and may use the different offerings in an arbitrary or random or instinctive way, when Pareto theory suggests that the use of these offerings can be optimized according to which offering produces the best results.
+But typically sellers do not understand these variances and may use the different offerings in an arbitrary or random or instinctive way, when Pareto theory suggests that the use of these offerings can be optimized according to which offering produces the best results.

 Therefore, sellers will improve their results if they:

 - Identify which offering(s) produces most new customers, and